aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 Deploy QnABot stack.

-## Sagemaker based embeddings
+## 2. Amazon Sagemaker

-You can also experiment with embeddings models deployed on SageMaker endpoints.
+You can also experiment with embeddings models deployed on your own SageMaker endpoints.

 ### Deploy Stack for SageMaker Embeddings